cheshirekow/cmake_format/cmake_format/doc/README.rst

     # statement is wrapped to more than one line, or always
     dangle_parens = 'never'

+    # When dangling parentheses, whether they should they be left-aligned, or
+    # aligned with the open paren, or with the contents of the command
+    dangle_parens_alignment = 'left'

     # What character to use for bulleted lists
     bullet_char = u'*'